grssnbchr/rddj-reproducibility-workflow/README.md

 ./deploy.sh
 ```

 And your knitted RMarkdown will magically find its way into *username*.github.io/*reponame*.
 Note: This also works when *reponame* is a private repo!

+**For this to work best, make sure you are in the `master` branch and you have a clean working directory!**

 In the case of this demonstration repo, the results are viewable under http://grssnbchr.github.io/rddj-reproducibility-workflow.